A bivariant Yoneda lemma and $(\infty,2)$-categories of correspondences: Universal property ( )

 \begin{para}[Commutative monoids] Let $\Fin$ denote the category of finite sets.
 When necessary, we consider $\Fin$ as a marked category with base change by marking all morphisms.
 A commutative monoid in a 1-category $C$ is the data of a product-preserving 1-functor $\lie c_1\Cor(\bf{Fin})\rightarrow C$.
 (Note that $\lie c_1\Cor(\bf{Fin})$ is 2-truncated, hence we consider it here as a $(2,1)$-category.)
 The 1-category of commutative monoids in $C$ is denoted $\CMon(C)$.

-(This is not the same definition as the one that appears in \cite{HA}, but is equivalent via a natural embedding of Segal's category $\Gamma$ into $\lie c_1\Cor(\bf{Fin})$.
-Although this equivalence seems to be well-known, I couldn't find a reference.)\end{para}
+(This is not the same definition as the one that appears in \cite{HA}, but is equivalent via a natural embedding of Segal's category $\Gamma$ into $\lie c_1\Cor(\bf{Fin})$ \cite[Prop.~C.1]{bachmann2020norms}.)\footnote{Thanks to an anonymous referee for indicating the reference to me.}